DekodeInteraktiv/satis-generator/packages/generator/README.md

 - `satisFile`: Location of your satis json file.
 - `plugins`: Array of plugins to load.
 - `packages`: Array of globs to use as package locations.
+- `changelogFile`: Name of the changelog file in the package.
+- `changelogTitle`: Title used in the changelog on unreleased versions.

 ## satis file
 The script need a satis json file to work.
 When initializing a new project create